 The Rice Honor System was created by students in 1912.
-That it has functioned so well for so long is a reflection of the trust and respect that Rice students show to one another and to the University.
+That it has functioned so well for so long reflects the trust and respect that Rice students show to one another and to the University.
 It is one of Rice's most highly valued traditions and a vital part of your education-education in responsibility and integrity.